Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Conclusion

-Such possibility of achieving ergodicity without any refreshment would indicate how the chaotic nature of the considered system itself can be harnessed into producing efficient and robust non-reversible schemes.
-Thus, comparing the performances observed for the hard-sphere system and hard-dimer one, the latter presenting an additional nematic order, we already can observe how the intrinsic stochastic nature of the system impacts the optimization of the algorithm scheme, as it appears that hard-sphere system, apart from the robustness to the refreshment fine tuning, does not particularly benefit from more involved schemes here close to the transition point.
+Such possibility of achieving ergodicity without any refreshment indicates how the inherent chaotic nature of the system can be harnessed into producing efficient and robust non-reversible schemes.
+Comparing the performances observed for the hard-sphere system and hard-dimer one, the latter presenting an additional nematic order, showcases how the intrinsic stochastic nature of the system impacts the optimization of the algorithm scheme.
+It indeed appears that hard-sphere system close to the transition point does not particularly benefit from more involved schemes, apart from the robustness to the refreshment fine tuning.
 However, one can note that the \straightR scheme at $\ell \simeq L$ is better performing, while actually generating some very gradual sequential update of the direction.
 This behavior is reminiscent of sequential translational straight schemes where the direction is incremented by a fixed value at refreshments, for example in tethered dimer systems \cite{Hollmer_2022, Qin_2022}.
-On the other hand, in the hard-dimer case, speed up are observed, even for the small considered system size and at the dilute and denser densities.
-Interestingly, at the denser density, the \Alternate scheme allows to control the collision loops, which arises from the strong orientational correlation and may slow down the process when considering only bisector rotations.
+On the other hand, in the hard-dimer case, speed up are observed, even for the small considered system size, and at the dilute and denser densities.
+Interestingly, at the denser density, the \Alternate scheme allows to control the collision loops, which arise from the strong orientational correlation and may slow down the process when considering only bisector rotations.
 Thus, it appears that developing efficient non-reversible algorithms require a fine understanding of the correlations present in the system.
-An interesting prospect is to consider the implementations of rotational flows to other anisotropic-particle systems and to study the constraint on such flows as imposed by the particle shape itself and the impact of such anisotropy and the consequential correlations on the algorithm efficiency.
+An interesting prospect is to consider the implementations of rotational flows to other anisotropic-particle systems.
+Understanding the constraints imposed by particle shape and how anisotropy, alongside resulting correlations, influences algorithm efficiency could yield valuable insights.